Tally Hall: Tally Hall's Internet Show and music videos

 On September 15, 2008, the band debuted the ten-part bi-weekly variety-show series Tally Hall's Internet Show (T.H.I.S.).
-Each episode ran 8–11 minutes long and was posted on their website.
+Each episode ran 8–11 minutes long and was posted on their website, tallyhall.com, YouTube, and Albino Blacksheep.
 The content primarily included comedy sketches and music videos.
+Content included a "honk war", Horowitz in a bathtub filled with spaghetti and a sketch about the band members asking Sedghi questions about natural ketchup.
 The first episode was titled after and featured a video for their single "Good Day", which was later released on YouTube.
 Other music videos created for the show include "Dream", "Welcome to Tally Hall", "Two Wuv", "The Whole World and You", "Greener", "Ruler of Everything", and "Hidden in the Sand".
 Videos for "Taken for a Ride" and "Turn the Lights Off" were additionally released outside of the show, with a music video for "&" being planned but abandoned before its release.